Preparation is key for crush season.

 As August comes to a close, many wineries have already started preparing for harvest/crush season.
 Harvest season in the wine industry is one of the busiest times of the year.
 It is the time where winemakers start to pick the grapes and prepare them for the crushing process before they start pressing and fermentation.

 Although this may sound easy there are a few more steps to this process.
-Although this may sound easy, there are a few more steps to this process.
-As harvest season becomes closer, it is time to take a close look at your equipment.
+As harvest season approaches, it is time to take a close look at your equipment.
 Does it need a refresh?
 An overhaul?
 Or maybe there are additional items that are needed.
 Hanna is here to help with all of your wine testing needs.

 Harvest season begins when the growing season ends and the grapes start to change color and soften.
 It is also the time where the grapes lose their bright green color and start to develop a more mature color.

 Winemakers can tell when it is time to harvest by:

 - Color of the Grape

 - Sugar level

 - Weather Conditions causing them to pick early

 Each of these factors plays an important role in the growing and harvest process.